vaishnaviiib/spaghetti-code/readme.md

 * Mentors will be floating around and working with each team

 ## Objective ##
-Write the messiest program possible :)
+Write the messiest program possible and it must print "Hello World" or some variation of it :)
 * Provide readme with the following
     * Strategy and code design
     * What you would have done differently